-- d.
+v.
 The Building Inspector shall not grant a building permit until the applicant certifies that all necessary permits have been received from those governmental agencies from which approval is required by federal or state law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334.

-1334. - e.
-1) In riverine situation, prior to the alteration or relocation of a watercourse, the applicant for such authorization shall notify the Wetlands Board of the New Hampshire Department of Environmental Services and submit copies of such notification to the Conservation Commission (CC), in addition to the copies required by the RSA 483-A:3.
-Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the CC, including notice of all scheduled hearings before the Wetlands Board (and notice of local wetlands hearings).
-Amended 3/14/2000; 3/12/2002 - 2) The applicant shall submit to the Building Inspector and Conservation Commission certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained.
-Amended 3/14/2000 - 3) The Building Inspector and Conservation Commission shall obtain, review, and reasonably utilize any floodway data available from Federal, state, or other sources as criteria for requiring that all development located in Zone A meet the following floodway requirement.
-Amended 3/14/2000
+- vi.
+1) In riverine situation, prior to the alteration or relocation of a watercourse, the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Building Inspector and Conservation Commission (CC), in addition to the copies required by the RSA 483-A:3.
+Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Building Inspector and CC, including notice of all scheduled hearings before the Wetlands Bureau (and notice of local wetlands hearings).
+Amended 3/14/2000; 3/12/2002; 3/12/2024 - 2) The applicant shall submit to the Building Inspector and Conservation Commission certification provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained.